-The TALK/MONITOR switch is a rocker switch located on the side of the test set.
+The Talk/Monitor switch is a rocker switch located on the side of the test set.
 The T position puts the test set into Talk mode.
 The M position puts the test set into Monitor mode.

-Using the Test Set in Monitor Mode
+Operating the Test Set in Monitor Mode

-While in Monitor mode, the test set is always on-hook.
+In Monitor mode, the test set is always on-hook.
 The test set draws no direct current from the line and it transmits no signals to the line.
-In this mode, the test set has a high AC input impedance, which allows listening for audio signals without disrupting conversations or data signaling that might exist on the line.
+In this mode, the test set has a high ac input impedance, which allows listening for audio signals without disrupting conversations or data signaling that may be present.
 Either the handset receiver or the speaker can be used to monitor a line.
-In the Monitor mode, the test set is typically used to perform one or more of the following procedures:
+In the Monitor mode, the test set is typically used for one or more of the following procedures:

-- Verification that a line is idle when looking for a line to borrow. - Listening for noise on the line. - Hunting for tracer tones. - Testing for dc voltage on the line by using the TEST key.
+- Verification that a line is idle when looking for a line to borrow - Listening for noise on the line - Hunting for tracer tones - Testing for high frequency data on the line by using the TEST key. - Testing for dc voltage on the line by using the TEST key.

-Using the Test Set in Talk Mode
+Operating the Test Set in Talk Mode

-In Talk mode, if talk battery is present, the test set will go off-hook.
-When off-hook, the test set operates like a standard telephone; it is typically used to verify the proper operation of a voice telephone line or to establish temporary communications on a "borrowed pair".
+In Talk mode, the test set performs a brief test for highspeed data and talk battery on the line.
+If high-speed data is detected, the test set generates an audio alarm and remain on-hooks.
+If high-speed data is not detected and talk battery is present, the test set goes off-hook.
+When off-hook, the test set operates like a standard telephone and is typically used to verify the proper operation of a voice telephone line or to establish temporary communications on a "borrowed pair".